Patient Privacy at the UCSF Dental Center

 Right to Request Confidential Communications.
 You have the right to request that we communicate with you about your Health Information in a certain way or at a certain location.
 For example, you may ask that we contact you only at home or only by mail.

-To request confidential medical communications, you must make your request in writing to Patient Services, UCSF Dental Center, 707 Parnassus Avenue, Box 0752, San Francisco, CA 94143-0752.
+To request confidential medical communications, you must make your request in writing to Clinic Administration Services, UCSF Dental Center, 707 Parnassus Ave., Box 0752, San Francisco, CA 94143-0752.
 We will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.

 Right to a Paper Copy of This Notice.
 You have the right to a paper copy of this Notice.
 You may ask us to give you a copy of this Notice at any time.
 Even if you have agreed to receive this Notice electronically, you are still entitled to a paper copy of this Notice.